rockholla/terraform-packer-workshop/intermediate-terraform/exercises/05/README.md

 -rw-r--r--  1 patrickforce  staff  1311 Aug  7 17:39 terraform.tfstate
 ```

+Note that this `terraform.tfstate.d` directory would be stored in our remote backend if we were using a remote state backend.
+For the sake of being able to work with and see this for potentially the first time, we're using local state.

 Time to switch workspaces and test some further things out.
 Let's switch to a new `prod` workspace